Obama hits Russia, China for "lack of urgency" on climate

 Obama noted efforts by the United States — the world's second-worst climate polluter now after China — stalled when Trump pulled out of the climate accord.

-“I wasn’t real happy about that,” he admitted, but added that optimism is required to save the planet.
+“I wasn’t real happy about that,” he admitted, but added that optimism and unity is required to save the planet, both in the U.S. and around the world.

-“There are times where I feel discouraged.
-There are times where the future seems somewhat bleak.
-There are times where I am doubtful that humanity can get its act together before it’s too late,” Obama said.
-“We can’t afford hopelessness.”
+“It doesn’t matter if you’re a Republican or a Democrat if your Florida house is flooded by rising seas, or your crops fail in the Dakotas, or your California house is burning.
+Nature, physics, science – they don’t care about party affiliation,” Obama said.
+“We need everybody – even if we disagree on other things.”

-Despite opposition within Biden's own Democratic party that has blocked the climate-fighting legislation, Obama said he was confident that some version of Biden's ambitious climate bill will pass in Congress in the next few weeks.
+Despite opposition within Biden's own Democratic party that has blocked the climate-fighting legislation, Obama said he was confident that some version of Biden's ambitious climate bill will pass in Congress and said it will be “historic.”

 “It will set the United States on course to meet its new climate targets,” he said.